jing-liu-778/JingLiuPortfolio/README.md

 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
+WHEN I click resume
+THEN I can download the resume
 WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application